tstephen/cbc/wp-content/plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.2.0 is a major update.
+WP-Members 3.3.0 is a major update.
+WP-Members 3.3.0.1 contains some fixes for stylesheet and captcha issues.
 See changelog for important details.
 Minimum WP version is 4.0.
-WP-Members 3.2.9 is a fix release.
-See changelog for details.

 == Screenshots ==